Education Resources for Ohio Adult Workers in Transition

 - American Opportunity Credit - Parents and students may qualify for a tax credit to pay for college expenses.

 - Financial Aid Offices Contact Information - Ohio college and university financial aid offices are available to help students complete the FAFSA, to answer any questions they may have regarding financial aid or eligibility.

-- Ohio's One-Stop System - Job seeking customers can expect services such as resource rooms, job-related workshops, supportive services, individual training accounts, and other activities that match job seekers to employment.
+- OhioMeansJobs Centers - Job seeking customers can expect services such as resource rooms, job-related workshops, supportive services, individual training accounts, and other activities that match job seekers to employment.
 You can also find out about Workforce Investment Act (WIA) funding available for education and job training

-- The Ohio Benefit Bank - Representatives can assist you in filling out the FAFSA, applying for tax credits and public benefits for workers, and more.
+- Ohio Benefits - Representatives can assist you in filling out the FAFSA, applying for tax credits and public benefits for workers, and more.